 Title tag optimization is an aspect of SEO that can deliver large gains for relatively little work.
 So it’s one of the first things you should attend to when optimizing your web pages for organic search.

-In this article, I’ll explain (1) what title tags are, (2) why they are so important, and (3) how to write them so as to get more clicks to your website.
+In this article, you'll discover (1) what title tags are, (2) why they are so important, and (3) how to write them so you get more clicks to your website.

 What Are SEO Titles Tags?